 I wrote the usual pre-pubescent stuff in it, a few lines a day, most days.
 At 14, I began using steno notebooks, and over the next couple of decades I filled dozens with my tormented longings and occasional excited high points.
 Since I became a professional—and computerized—writer, I've been keeping a writer's notebook.
+Even as irregular as I am about the process, it's proven priceless for my creative output.
 PilotHandwriting.com.

 Write a Novel in Two Months (?!)
 It's only an appendix to a richly practical and inspiring book, but it certainly got my attention.

 We should probably first agree that this is a rather large topic.
-One might even call it rotund, ginormous, massive, weighty, of-gargantuan-proportions, etc. Write or Die by Dr Wicked.
-How to Build a Story (Now on Video!) « Dan Wells. yWriter5 - Free novel writing software to help you write a book. yWriter is a powerful writing program which is free to download and use. yWriter is a word processor which breaks your novel into chapters and scenes, helping you keep track of your work while leaving your mind free to create.
+Write or Die by Dr Wicked.
+How to Build a Story (Now on Video!) « Dan Wells. yWriter5 - Free novel writing software to help you write a book. yWriter is a powerful writing program which is free to download and use.

 Writing a good novel is hard.
 That’s just life.
 If it were easy, we’d all be writing best-selling, prize-winning fiction.
 Frankly, there are a thousand different people out there who can tell you how to write a novel.
 There are a thousand different methods.
 For those who want to know: Reliable information on health, energy, media, war, elections, 9/11, more.